Bank of England's Carney sees hopeful signs in UK economy

 WARP SPEED RISK IN HOUSING

 The strength of Britain's recovery this year has taken almost everyone by surprise.
-After years as a laggard, Britain has become one of the fastest-growing industrialized countries with annualized growth in excess of 3 percent
+After years as a laggard, Britain has become one of the fastest-growing industrialised countries with annualised growth in excess of 3 percent

 Carney said offering guidance on the likely path for interest rates had provided reassurance that monetary policy would not be tightened prematurely.